futurice/ios-good-practices/README.md

 For more complex translations such as plural forms that depending on a number of items (e.g. "1 person" vs. "3 people"), you should use the [`.stringsdict` format][stringsdict-format] instead of a regular `localizable.strings` file.
 As soon as you've wrapped your head around the crazy syntax, you have a powerful tool that knows how to make plurals for "one", some", "few" and "many" items, as needed [e.g. in Russian or Arabic][language-plural-rules].

 Find more information about localization in [these presentation slides][l10n-slides] from the February 2012 HelsinkiOS meetup.
-Most of the talk is still relevant in October 2014.
+Most of the talk is still relevant.

 [stringsdict-format]: https://developer.apple.com/library/prerelease/ios/documentation/MacOSX/Conceptual/BPInternational/StringsdictFileFormat/StringsdictFileFormat.html
 [language-plural-rules]: http://www.unicode.org/cldr/charts/latest/supplemental/language_plural_rules.html